 Communicate using the comment box

-You’ll notice that we’re constantly leaving notes for each other when emails were sent, who the contact person was, so on and so forth.
+You’ll notice that we were constantly leaving notes for each other when emails are sent.
 So we’re able to communicate back and forth with the team in real-time

 Move your cards